sudhirig/deckv3/README.md

 # AI-Powered Digital Family Office - Presentation

-A world-class React presentation showcasing an AI-powered digital family office platform for high-net-worth investors, featuring ultra-modern graphics, smooth animations, and professional design.
+A world-class React presentation with **28 slides** showcasing an AI-powered digital family office platform for high-net-worth investors.
+Content exactly matches the original GitHub repo (sudhirig/deckv1/slides.md) - only UI/UX has been enhanced with ultra-modern graphics, smooth animations, and professional design.

 ## 🎨 Features